 We are pleased to be able to devote a section of this web site to detailed research by genealogists Mike Darch and David Yaw.
-Please do not use the Contact Us page on this site to get in touch with them – instead use the email addresses shown clearly in the PDF files linked from the pages in this menu.
+Please do not use the Contact Us page on this site to get in touch with them – instead use the email addresses shown clearly in the PDF files linked from the pages for Research by Mike Darch and David Yaw under the Pedigrees menu.

 The fruits of Mike’s early research were first published on Sheila’s site in 2008, followed by a significant revision in 2015.
 We can now present the results of their latest findings.